A Practical Guide to PID Controller Implementation: Implementation features

 \subsection{Integrator anti-windup}

 Enforcing limits on the control signal means that the saturated control signal $u_s(t)$ may differ from the calculated nominal control signal $u(t)$.
-This gives rise to the well-understood phenomenon of integrator wind-up, as explained in e.g., \citep{ast+haggISA2006}.
-There are several established strategies to address integrator wind-up \citep{bohn+2002,dasilva+2018,hoyo+2023,visioli2003}, but since naming of anti-windup strategies is somewhat ambiguous in the literature, we list here the terminology used throughout this article of the most commonly used anti-windup strategies, and what those strategies mean for an incremental form implementation: \begin{itemize} \item \textit{Control signal clamping}: If the calculated control signal falls outside the interval [$u_{s,min}$, $u_{s,max}$], it is adjusted to the saturated value, i.e., $u(t)=u_s(t)$. \item \textit{Back calculation}: The calculated control signal $u$ is dynamically adjusted such that the saturation error $u(t)-u_s(t)$ decays as a first-order process with a time constant $T_t$, whenever the control signal is saturated.
+If a control error remains, the magnitude of the integral state will keep increasing---winding up---without resulting in any change of the already saturated control signal.
+This gives rise to the well-understood phenomenon of integrator wind-up, as explained in, e.g., \citet{astrom+2006}.
+There are several established strategies to address integrator wind-up \citep{bohn+1995,dasilva+2018,hoyo+2023,visioli2003,skogestad2023}, but since naming of anti-windup strategies is somewhat ambiguous in the literature, we list here the terminology used throughout this article of the most commonly used anti-windup strategies, and what those strategies mean for an incremental form implementation: \begin{itemize} \item \textit{Control signal clamping}: If the calculated control signal falls outside the interval [$u_{s,\min}$, $u_{s,\max}$], it is adjusted to the saturated value, i.e., $u(t)=u_s(t)$. \item \textit{Back calculation}: The calculated control signal $u$ is dynamically adjusted such that the saturation error $u(t)-u_s(t)$ decays as a first-order process with a time constant $T_t$, whenever the control signal is saturated.
 The time constant $T_t$ is typically set to the integral time $T_i$. \item \textit{Integrator clamping}: In its simplest form, integrator clamping entails not updating the integrating part whenever there is saturation.
 In incremental form, this corresponds to setting $\Delta u_i(t)=0$ whenever the control signal saturates. \end{itemize} As stated in \cref{sec:incvcpos}, control signal clamping results naturally with the incremental form by saturation of the control signal according to \cref{eq:uIncSat}.
 However, we propose back calculation for this article due to its flexibility.
 In this context, flexibility means that with $T_t=\Delta t$ we have control signal clamping, but by adjusting $T_t$, different anti-windup behaviours can be obtained.
 As discussed in \cref{sec:ulims}, enforcing the saturation limits achieves both absolute control signal limits and rate limitations.
-The rate limitations prevent windup inherently.
+A slightly more advanced form of integrator clamping allows for integration exactly up to a saturation limit instead of setting the increment $\Delta u_i=0$ if it would nominally pass the limit.
+This is covered by the two first points in the slightly more advanced combined anti-windup strategy specified below: \begin{itemize} \item \textit{Integrate to saturation}: Consider the situation where the control signal $u(t)$ is saturated, but not the control signal without $\Delta u_i(t)$.
+Then the desired behaviour is to integrate to the limit.
+Thus, $\Delta u_i(t)$ is reduced. \item \textit{Allow integration in the right direction}: When $u(t)>u_{\max}$ then integration further into saturation ($\Delta u_i(t) > 0$) is not allowed, but integration away from saturation ($\Delta u_i(t) < 0$) is.
+In this case, $\Delta u_i(t)$ is not set to zero, but remains as calculated in integration.
+Of course, the corresponding logic applies to the lower limit $u_{\min}$. \item \textit{Back calculation}: The saturation error is updated according to the description of \textit{Back calculation} above. \end{itemize} The two first points can be used alone to achieve integrator clamping that occurs exactly at the saturation limit.
+They can also be part of a combined anti-windup strategy, that includes also the third point, constituted by back-calculating anti-windup.
+The rationale behind applying integrator clamping prior to back-calculation is to prohibit an initial increment integrating further into a saturated region, before the back-calculation correction is applied.
+By doing this, the saturation error will decay exactly following the back-calculation time constant $T_t$, whereas allowing for adding the integral increment prior to applying back-calculation may slightly shift the decay rate.
+Anti-windup is illustrated in the example given in \cref{sec:example4}.